-Paramount Record’s parent company, the United Phonographic Corporation, decided to begin recording and pressing records to include with their phonograph cabinets in the early 1920s.
+Paramount Record’s parent company, the United Phonographic Corporation, a subsidiary of the Wisconsin Chair Company, decided to begin recording and pressing records to include with their phonograph cabinets in the early 1920s.
 Paramount initially recorded in studios throughout the United States.
 They first rented recording studios in New York, but then moved most of their sessions to Chicago, which was more centrally located for artists traveling from the southern states.
 To save money, Paramount eventually created their own recording studio inside the same Grafton plant pressing their records.
 Acoustics were so poor, however, that sound engineers were forced to used burlap sacks to cover the walls of the studio.
-The Grafton studio was remote and isolated; because the Hotel Grafton didn’t allow black customers, black recording artists were forced to spend their nights in nearby Milwaukee, and then take the train into Grafton to record during the day.
+The Grafton studio was remote and isolated.
+Because the Hotel Grafton didn’t allow black customers, black recording artists were forced to spend their nights in nearby Milwaukee, and then take the train into Grafton to record during the day.

 Written by Sergio M. González.